 All three of these advances helped doctors gain a better understanding of many things going on within the human body through ultrasound.

 The 1980s was the decade when the first 3D ultrasound technology was created.
+For context, CPR was invented in 1960 by Peter Safar and James Elam.
 It was invented by Kazunori Baba from the University of Tokyo.
 The first 3D image of a fetus was taken in 1986.

 During the 1980s, ultrasound started to become more sophisticated, but it wasn’t until the 1990s when it really became commonplace.
 During the 1990s, the adoption of 4D capabilities became possible and ultrasound guided biopsies started to surface.